A1R-3112/AI_Pet_Project/README.md

 # AI_Pet_Project
-I try to create a AI_pet
+I try to create the AI_pet